 Parrot Mimicry Vs. Parrot Speech

-There’s a difference between mimicry and intelligent forms of communication.
+There’s a difference between mimicry and intelligent communication.
 Mimicry is when an animal changes its form to:

 - Imitate its surroundings